BruceEckel/WinterTechForum-hugo/content/location/index.md

 We hold the event in town, and free buses run up to the ski mountain every 15 minutes.

-You should try to stay
-downtown and not on the mountain, so you can just walk everywhere.
+Try to stay downtown and not on the mountain, so you can just walk everywhere.
 See <a href = "/lodging">Lodging</a> for details.

 High-speed Internet is available in the conference location and at several locations within easy walking distance of the conference location.
-Many lodgings provide Internet access but you should ask to make sure.
+Most lodgings provide Internet access but you should ask to make sure.

 **Restaurants:**